dan-rodrigues/super-miyamoto-sprint/README.md

 # Super Miyamoto Sprint (WIP)

 This is a simple retro-inspired platformer game (implemented in C11) targetting a [retro-inspired FPGA game](https://github.com/dan-rodrigues/icestation-32) console by the same author (implemented in Verilog).

-It's mostly incomplete and what is available here is a playable "sandbox".
+It uses sprites and tilemaps to displays graphics similar to other games of the period and works with modest CPU speed and RAM.

+One complete level is playable.

 ![Photo](photo/demo.jpg)

+## Binaries

+TODO

 ## Prerequisites